 After saving we should see our configuration in the console.

 Looking into the user attributes with Powershell, we see the details about on-prem AD details.

 Get-AzureADUser -ObjectId $UserId | Select -ExpandProperty ExtensionProperty

-Verifying Azure AD signing with PHS works aswell.
+Verifying Azure AD signing with PHS works as expected.